IndyCar, NASCAR closed to fans amid COVID-19 pandemic - WHIZ News

 ST. PETERSBURG, Fla.
-(AP) — IndyCar and NASCAR will both race this weekend without spectators, the latest sports series affected by concerns over the COVID-19 pandemic.
+(AP) — IndyCar and NASCAR will race this weekend without spectators, while Formula One’s Australian Grand Prix was called off entirely, as auto racing joined other sports in being affected by concerns over the COVID-19 pandemic.

 IndyCar pushed forward with Sunday’s season-opening race after the mayor of St. Petersburg said Thursday fans would not be permitted to attend.
 Only essential personnel can enter the fenced area surrounding the temporary street course through downtown St. Petersburg.